-The Board appreciates and acknowledges the attendance of Dr Bhavna Patel, the previous Chief Executive Officer of Groote Schuur Hospital on 27 July 2023 and Dr Shaheem de Vries, new and current Chief Executive Officer of Groote Schuur Hospital on 29 February 2024.
+The Board appreciates and acknowledges the attendance of Dr Shaheem de Vries, the Chief Executive Officer of Groote Schuur Hospital at all 4 meetings during the year.
 The Board appreciates and acknowledges the attendance of Kristy Evans, the Executive Director of Groote Schuur Hospital Trust at all 4 meetings during the year.